High-energy Neutrino Predictions for T Coronae Borealis: Probing Particle Acceleration in Novae: Magnetic Reconnection Model

 Accelerated protons that escape the reconnection region produce neutrinos and gamma-rays through the inelastic $pp$ collisions with ambient protons in the equatorial wind.
 Subsequent interactions of these gamma-rays with ambient thermal photons (average energy $\sim$200 eV) within the source can then generate electron-positron pairs.
 The efficiency of these $\gamma-\gamma$ interactions also depends on the number density of the thermal photons, $n_{th}$.
 We model $n_{th}$ with an $r^{-2}$ radial profile, normalized to $10^{19} ~\rm cm^{-3}$ at $R_{\rm WD}$.
 As the optical depth of these thermal photons is $>> 1$, the gamma-rays would be completely absorbed in the source~\citep{Bednarek:2022vey}.
 While neutrinos escape the dense region without significant attenuation due to their weak interactions.
 The resulting neutrino flux is therefore determined by the distribution of the accelerated protons given by $N_{\rm p}(E_{\rm p}) \propto E_{\rm p}^{-\alpha_{\rm p}} \exp{\left( -E_{\rm p}/ E_{\rm p, max}\right)}$.
 The normalization is obtained by, $\int_{m_{\rm p}}^{\infty} E_{\rm p} N_{\rm p} (E_{\rm })\mathrm{d} E_{\rm p} = E_{\rm p, total}$.
 Here, $E_{\rm p, total}$ is the total energy of the accelerated protons given by $E_{\rm p, total} = 8.6 \times 10^{41} L_{38} \epsilon_{\rm p, -1} t_{10} \Omega_{-1}$ ergs, where $\epsilon_{\rm p}$ is the acceleration efficiency and $\Omega$ is the solid angle of the reconnection region, and both are taken to be of the order of $10^{-1}$.
 The duration of the reconnection process, $t$ is assumed to be similar to the duration of gamma-ray emission ($\sim 14$ days).

 The interaction of these accelerated protons with the matter deposited by the WD wind produces the neutrinos.
-The number density of matter in this WD wind is taken as by, $n_{\rm W} \approx 10^{18} L_{38}/(v_3^3 r^2)~\rm cm^{-3}$ \citep{Bednarek:2022vey}.
+The number density of matter in this WD wind is taken as by, $n_{\rm W} \approx 10^{18} L_{38}/(v_3^3 r^2)~\rm cm^{-3}$ .
 As this density is very large and the WD wind velocity being $v_{\rm W}<< c$, the accelerated protons can undergo complete cooling due to interaction with the matter.
 The decay of each charged pion ($\pi^{+}$ or $\pi^{-}$) creates two muon neutrinos, and thus, four muon neutrinos per $pp$ interaction.
-However, energy losses of muons before decay might result in a factor of 2 reduction in the flux.
-Therefore, the number of muon neutrinos for a fixed $E_{\rm p}$ produced in this process is given by, $N_{\nu_{\mu}} \approx 2 \mu N_{\rm p}$, where $\mu$ is the average multiplicity of charged pion production in $pp$ interaction~\citep{Grosse-Oetringhaus:2009eis}.
+However, energy losses suffered by the intermediate muons can suppress subsequent neutrino production, reducing the overall flux by a factor of two~\citep{Bednarek:2022vey}.
+Therefore, for a fixed $E_{\rm p}$, the muon neutrinos yield is $N_{\nu_{\mu}} \approx 2 \mu N_{\rm p}$, where $\mu$ is the average charged pion multiplicity per $pp$ interaction~\citep{Grosse-Oetringhaus:2009eis}.
 The total number of muons neutrinos ($N_{\nu_{\mu}}^{\rm total}$) can thus be obtained by integrating the proton spectrum in the energy range, $E_{\rm p} \in [m_{\rm p}, \infty]$.
 The spectral distribution of this muon neutrino flux is obtained using the conventional framework of Kelner et al.~\citep{Kelner:2006tc} and given by,